Brian McDonough

 Brian McDonough is an American physician with a focus on patient education.
-A dual citizen of the United States and Ireland, he consults and hosts a popular podcast on his own Dr. Brian McDonough Channel.
+A dual citizen of the United States and Ireland, he consults and hosts a podcast on his own channel.
 He is a member of the Broadcast Pioneers Hall of Fame.
-He earned the title "Philadelphia's Family Physician" as a result of serving in his role as Medical Editor at KYW Newsradio in this city since 1988 providing daily reports.
+He earned the title "Philadelphia's Family Physician" as a result of serving in his role as Medical Editor at KYW Newsradio in the city since 1988 providing daily reports.

 Early life and education

-McDonough grew up outside of Philadelphia, Pennsylvania.
-He attended Archbishop Carroll High School in Radnor, Pennsylvania and upon graduation earned a scholarship to La Salle University where he graduated as a Biology-English Major.
-After graduation he attended Temple University School of Medicine.
-McDonough completed his Residency in Family Medicine at Saint Francis Hospital in Wilmington, Delaware and completed a Fellowship in Faculty Development one year later at Temple.
+McDonough attended La Salle University where he graduated as a Biology-English major.
+During his collegiate years he was a member of the varsity tennis team for four years and served as a two-time captain and was a finalist for a Rhodes Scholarship.
+Upon graduation he attended Temple University School of Medicine.
+McDonough completed his residency in Family Medicine at Saint Francis Hospital in Wilmington, Delaware and later completed a fellowship in Faculty Development one year later at Temple.
+Additional Fellowships: American Academy of Family Physicians (1996); American College of Physician Executives (2006) and College of Physicians of Philadelphia (2007).
+In 2019 he received a graduate degree in Irish Studies from The University of Galway.
+McDonough is a dual citizen of The United States and Ireland.

 Career

 McDonough is Clinical Professor of Family Medicine and Community Health at Temple University Lewis Katz School of Medicine, where he has served since 1988.
 From 1993 to 1995 he was Acting Vice-Chairman of Family Medicine at Temple.
 McDonough was Chairman of Family Medicine at St. Francis Hospital (Wilmington) from 2008-2021 before ascending to the role of Chairman of The Graduate Medical Education (GMEC) and Designated Institutional Official (DIO) in the Family Medicine Residency Program.
 McDonough has been a faculty member in the program since 1993.
 McDonough has published four books and numerous articles during those years for both professional publications and the general public.
 From 2010 to 2016 he served on the Saint Francis Hospital Board of Directors.
-He is a Fellow of The American Academy of Family Physicians, American Association of Physician Leadership and The College of Physicians of Philadelphia.
 He has earned both The Health IT Leadership Certificate and the degree of Certified Physician Executive from The American College of Physician Executives.

 McDonough combined his clinical role with the position of Chief Medical Information Officer in 2010.
 Over a ten-year period led conversions to both the Meditech and Cerner platforms.
 In October 2020, McDonough accepted the role of Trinity Health Mid-Atlantic Vice President and Chief Health Informatics Officer and agreed to remain in the role until the regional conversion to Epic.
 Upon completion of the project in November 2022, McDonough returned to patient education and clinical care.
-In 2025 he contributed a chapter in the textbook: Healthcare Administration.
+In 2025 he contributed a chapter in the textbook Healthcare Administration.
 Leadership and Management (Halm): The Essentials.
-The focus of his Chapter is the Health Information Technology Landscape.
-McDonough is serving a four-year term as Vice-President of The Delaware Academy of Family Physicians.
+The focus of his chapter is the Health Information Technology Landscape.